apartresearch/Probing-Learned-Feedback-Patterns/README.md

 2. The repository also supports training sparse autoencoders for feature extraction on the MLP layers of _pairs of base and policy models_, and automate feature interpretability between these.

 ## Repository structure.
-This repo is structured so that RLHF models are trained under `rlhf_model_training` The autoencoder training code is under `sparse_codes_training`.
+This repo is structured so that RLHF models are trained under `src/rlhf_model_training`.
+The autoencoder training code is under `src/sparse_codes_training`.

 As such we divide this repository into two major components, `rlhf_model_training` and `sparse_codes_training`.